nathadriele/machine-learning-zoomcamp/02-capstone-project/README.md

 ### Objective

-The primary objective is to build a predictive model using machine learning techniques that can estimate the price of a ride based on relevant input features.
-The pipeline includes exploratory data analysis (EDA), feature engineering, hyperparameter tuning, and model evaluation to ensure the solution’s robustness and accuracy.
+Develop a robust machine learning model that predicts the price of an Uber ride based on input features such as distance, time of day, weather conditions, and more.
+This involves preprocessing data, conducting exploratory data analysis (EDA), feature engineering, model training, and deployment.

 ### Dataset